kanru-wang/notes/more_on_Transformer.md

 <br>
 <br>

-### Representing the order of the sequence using Positional Encoding
+### Representing the order of the sequence using positional encoding

 The transformer adds a vector to each input embedding, as a way to account for the order of the words in the input sequence.